Ripsaw (newspaper): Spinoffs

 Barrett Chase and Scott Lunt founded the website Perfect Duluth Day in 2003.
 Chase was a cartoonist and copy editor for the Ripsaw, and Lunt helped deliver the paper.
 Former Ripsaw Managing Editor Paul Lundgren became a part-owner of Perfect Duluth Day in 2009, as did freelance illustrator Brian Barber.

-The Ripsaws former "Web Jërk" and Assistant Art Director Adam Guggemos went on to found Duluth's weekly Transistor in 2004, which featured columns and comic strips by former Ripsaw contributors.
+The Ripsaw's former "Web Jërk" and Assistant Art Director Adam Guggemos went on to found Duluth's weekly Transistor in 2004, which featured columns and comic strips by former Ripsaw contributors.